Contest a Speeding Ticket

 There are various defences, ranging from "it wasn't me driving" to "I didn't break the speed limit" or "the Police can't prove that I was going that fast".
 In addition there may be technical defences that arise if the Police fail to follow the correct procedure when bringing the case.

-Whilst the presumption of innocence until proven guilty holds true, and thus it is for the prosecution to prove their case, the fact is that unless you challenge the allegations or evidence, they will be assumed to be correct.
+Whilst the presumption of innocence until proven guilty holds true, and thus it is for the prosecution to prove their case, the fact is that unless you challenge the allegations or evidence, the allegation will be assumed to be correct and you will be convicted and sentenced on that basis.Speeding Evidence

 Firstly, you need to review the procedural issues.
 For example: